1840s Atlantic hurricane seasons: Tropical Storm One

-Tropical storm hit near Jamaica then traveled near the Florida Keys.
+A Tropical storm hit near Jamaica then traveled near the Florida Keys.

 Hurricane Two

 August 15–20.
 September 30-October 9.
 Hurricane originated north of the Leeward Islands and traveled northward out to sea near Nova Scotia.

 Hurricane Three

 The Port Leon Florida Hurricane of 1843.
 September 13–15.
 September 30-October 9.
 A major hurricane moved northward through the Gulf of Mexico.
 It hit Port Leon, Florida, on September 13, destroying the town from the flooding and storm surge.
 Fourteen people were killed.
 The town residents moved the town three miles (5 km) northward to New Port, now called Newport, Florida.
+The storm continued on up to Maryland.

-1844
+1844 Atlantic hurricane season

 Tropical Storm One

 June 11-June 15.
 A tropical storm hit near Lake Charles, Louisiana, on June 11.
 It moved slowly northward to the west of the town, dissipating on the 15th.

 Hurricane Two

 The Matamoros Hurricane of 1844 August 4–5.
 A major hurricane moving through the Gulf of Mexico hit the Rio Grande valley on August 4.
 It slowly moved through the area, causing 70 deaths.
 It did not leave a house standing at the mouth of the river or the Brazos Santiago on the north end of the barrier island.
 The Mexican customs house was removed after this storm to the mainland.